Sherman business establishments in 1884

 W.T.
 Scott of Denison in town.

-Walter Jones has returned from business trip; looks quite bad from attack of dengue fever.
+Walter Jones has returned from business trip; looks quite bad from

 Wes Clemmons is in town from his ranch in (?)
 County.